jboyer87/DadJokes/README.md

 ### Search for a number of jokes containing a specific term

-Grab a number of jokes containing a specific term.
-For example, grab 10 jokes that contain the term "dog":
+Grabs up to 30 (or the maximum found) jokes containing a specific term.
+For example, grab up to 30 jokes that contain the term "dog":

 ```
-List<JokeResult> jokes = Wrapper.GetJokesContaining("dog", 10);
+List<JokeResult> jokes = Wrapper.GetJokesContaining(connection, "dog");
 ```